Skip to main content

 How many detectors do we need ?

-For radon measurement in the workplace, Radonova recommends following International Radon Measurement Association (IRMA) guidelines.
-This means you will also comply with the United Kingdom’s method description.
-The advantage of IRMA’s guidelines is that their recommended measurement procedure helps to save time.
-It’s important not to have to return to conduct additional measurements due to having deployed too few detectors.
-You can work out the number of detectors you need using IRMA’s guidelines.
+To carry out radon measurement in the workplace, Radonova recommends following International Radon Measurement Association (IRMA) guidelines.
+By doing so, you therefore automatically comply with the UK’s method description.
+The advantage of IRMA’s guidelines is that their recommended measurement procedure helps to save time, and not have to conduct additional measurements due to having deployed too few detectors.

 More information

-When is the period to measure radon ?
+When is the best period to measure radon?

-As a reminder, these measurements must be performed with an alpha trace detector over a period of two months minimum.
+A reminder: these measurements must be performed with an alpha trace detector over a minimum period of three months.

-Measuring radon during working hours is normally done when a long term measurement resultated in radon value above the reference level.
-As the long term measurement is an average of radon concentration during day and night it really does not reveal the radon levels at working hours.
+Follow-up radon measurement during working hours may be required when the initial long-term measurement resulted in a radon value above the safe threshold.
+As the long-term measurement is taken over an average of radon concentration during day and night, it won’t indicate the specific level during working hours.

-It is common to see different levels of radon between the hours of work or occapation of a building and the hours, typically at night, when the building is empty.
-From a health point view it the radon concentration during work hours which represent a danger.
+It is common to see different levels of radon between the hours of work or occupation of a building and the hours, typically at night, when the building is empty.
+From a health and safety point view, it’s the radon concentration during working hours which represents the hazard.

 More information